neurallayer/fos/README.rst

 Introduction
 ============
-**Fos** is a Python framework that makes it easier to develop neural network models in PyTorch.
+**FOS** is a Python framework that makes it easier to develop neural network models in PyTorch.
 Some of the main features are:

 * Less boilerplate code required, see also the example below.